Frequently asked questions

 How long will the process take?

 This will vary from person to person.
 The assessment period is usually around four to six months.
 If you wish to have genital surgery you must live in your preferred gender for more than a year with the expected period to surgery being in the region of two years.
-This must include at least one year in some form of occupation appropriate to your ability level.

 Will I get hormones on the first visit?